DNakevski/SnowPlowDemo/README.md

 - **TrackUserOrderEvent** - Tracks the event when user makes an order.
 It uses the snowplow built-in **EcommerceTransaction** event with all the products from the order stored as items of type **EcommerceTransactionItem**.
 - **TrackPageViewEvent** - Tracks page view (API endpoints visits) using the built-in **PageView** event.
 - **TrackCartActionEvent** - Tracks the **add to cart** and **remove from cart** events.
 It uses the **SelfDescribing  (Unstructured)** event type that require custom schema to be registered.
 For that matter, there is self-hosted repository with custom schema in this exact repo, located in the [iglu folder](https://github.com/DNakevski/SnowPlowDemo/tree/master/iglu).
 The repository is registered in the [**iglu.json** config file](https://github.com/DNakevski/SnowPlowDemo/blob/master/microconfig/iglu.json) which was used when snowplow micro is started as docker image.

-### Future steps
-I really wanted to try out the javascript tracker and do some tracking on the frontend as well as combining tracking activities from frontend and backend.
-It is a bit shame that I didn't get it up and running on the first run.
-I saw that it has some really nice and interesting features.
-I will be continuing my efforts on that part and all the changes will be added to this repo.
-Another thing that I want to try out whenever I get bit more time is implementing custom context in the events as well as custom events.
-It really broadened my perspective on what all can be traced as event from reading some of the docs.
-Those experiments will also be added to this repo.

-### Conclusion
-It is a bit late and I might be missing something :).
-But I really like the snowplow analytics tool.
-It was a positive surprise to see the broad range of platforms Snowplow supports.